casualwriter/casualwriter.github.io/powerchrome/index.md

   h2, h3, h4  { color:#06c }
 </style>

-## PowerChrome for Desktop Application
+## PowerChrome for HTML/JS Application

 PowerChrome is a portable chromium-base web browser to enable fast and easy development of desktop applications using HTML and JavaScript.